This post may contain affiliate links. Read my full disclosure policy.

 Bake in a 350F oven for 50-55 minutes, until puffed and golden.

-Make the Maple Tahini Sauce!
-It is seriously good- so please don’t skip this!!!
+So, the icing on the cake, sp to speak is this Maple Tahini Sauce!
+It is seriously heavenly- so please don’t skip this!

 Enjoy the Banana Bread!
-Tell us what you think and any of your modifications below.
+Please tell us what you think and any of your modifications below.

 Happy Baking!